lexicoder/tabeo-devops-chal/README.md

 * Github Actions secret `SERVICE_ACCOUNT` is set to the name of the Service Account the Workload Identity Federation provider will impersonate.

 Notes:
-    Run setup.sh and follow the prompts to setup Workload Identity Federation.
+    Run `./setup.sh` and follow the prompts to setup Workload Identity Federation.

 ### Local